amberwnaushahi/stock-analysis/README.md

 In our case, refactoring the original VBA script resulted in a more efficient program that resulted in faster run times.
 However, the time-saving was minimal compared to the time it took to actually refactor.
 This exercise would be very useful when data sets are very large and executed multiple times.

 The code flow was more logical after refactoring.
-It can incoporate additional data as and when it is added, for example subsequent years' performance.
+It can incorporate additional data as and when it is added, for example subsequent years' performance.